LivePersonInc/developer-center/pages/documents/MessagingChannels/MobileAppMessagingSDKforiOS/AdvancedFeatures/scroll-behavior-configuration.md

 ### scroll to the bottom button pressed

 `scrollToBottomButtonPressed`
-scenario when the SDK scroll to bottom button is pressed.
+scenario when the SDK "scroll to bottom" button is pressed.

 Default option: **Bottom**